 How Can Dental Sealants Prevent Cavities?

 If your child has trouble brushing well, sealants may be an option to consider.
-The best way to know for sure is to speak with your pediatric dentist to determine if sealants are the best option for your child.
+Sealants are used most in children and teenagers since that’s when teeth are first developing and signs of tooth decay may begin to arise.
+The best way to know for sure is to speak with your pediatric dentist at your next appointment to determine if sealants are the best option for your child.

 Ready to get your child’s smile on track?